Maples7/vscode-terminal-inplace/README.md

 1. Use shortcut <code>alt+ctrl+&#96;</code> to launch an inner terminal whose current working directory is the directory in where your open focus file stay.
 As we all know, by default in VSCode, <code>ctrl+&#96;</code> can toggle the inner terminal and this is unchanged.
 That's to say, by adding an `alt`, we make a candy for the inner terminal in VSCode.
 2. Open Command Palette in VSCode and find `Terminal In Place` command to execute.

 If your open focus file stays in an existing directory, the terminal would `cd` to that directory automatically.
-Otherwise(the _Welcome Page_ of VSCode just lays in lays in an inexistent or a temporary directory), a standard inner terminal would be created.
+Otherwise(the _Welcome Page_ of VSCode just lays in an inexistent or a temporary directory), a standard inner terminal would be created.

 See the snippet: